elmehdi-kenane/pongiverse/tofix.md

-check response in all fetches
-forgot password public checkauth with imad fix json in local tournament

 BLOCK a friends (profile and chat) -- [DONE] invite a member to a channel, it should not be blocked [DONE]